-- 4.1 The Council has been approached by Hartsholme Cricket Club (HCC) with a proposal to 'adopt' the play area, and take on the site on which it stands. - 4.2 The club is developing a new strategic plan for its future, and is in the throes of widening the club's engagement far beyond cricket.
-It is now working with both Lincolnshire Cricket the adjacent Lincoln United FC, and opening the club's doors as a genuine community facility.
-The proposal is to create a community sports hub. - 4.3 Its aim is to place itself at the centre of the local community and provide a social facility, thereby serving a wider need in the community and strengthening the club's base locally. - 4.4 At this stage the club is still developing its proposal, but it has made an early enquiry as to the viability of it taking on the play area on Keadby Close, bringing the site within its boundary, then investing in the site so as to make the play area a much better facility that adds value for visitors to the social club. - 4.5 The club has made clear that they would fund all works (except installing initial separation fencing) to bring the site up to a much better standard, and take on maintenance of the site in full.
-They have agreed to keep the play area with open public access (to use it you would not have to be a member of the social or cricket club or use their facilities). - 4.6 On the basis that it would be provided so as to retain free public access, and that the club would agree to provide it in a way to meet the full requirements of safety standards, the Portfolio Holder for Recreational Services and Health has been prepared to let this offer progress within the Council for further considered views. - 4.7 Appendix A shows the site currently occupied by HCC.
+- 4.1 The Council has been approached by Hartsholme Cricket and Social club, combined with Lincoln United, with a proposal to 'adopt' the play area, and take on both the site on which it stands and a small adjacent area between it and the Keadby Close garage site. - 4.2 The clubs are developing a new strategic plan for their combined future, and are in the throes of widening the clubs' engagement.
+They are seeking to develop a community hub based around, but not exclusively restricted to sport. - 4.3 The clubs' aim is to place themselves at the centre of the local community and provide a social facility, thereby serving a wider need in the community and strengthening the clubs' respective and collective bases locally. - 4.4 At this stage the clubs are still developing their proposal, but they have made an early enquiry as to the viability of taking on the play area on Keadby Close, bringing the site within their boundary, then investing in the site so as to make the play area a much better facility that adds value for visitors to the social club. - 4.5 The clubs have made clear that they would fund all works (except installing initial separation fencing) to bring the site up to a much better standard, and take on maintenance of the site in full.
+They have agreed to keep the play area with open public access (to use it you would not have to be a member of the social or cricket club or use their facilities).

+- 4.6 On the basis that it would be provided so as to retain free public access, and that the club would agree to provide it in a way to meet the full requirements of safety standards, the Portfolio Holder for Recreational Services and Health has been prepared to let this offer progress within the Council for further considered views. - 4.7 Appendix A shows the site currently occupied. - 4.8 Attached as appendix C is a copy of their most recent email on this subject, which sets out in greater detail their intent.
+Text lacking from the earlier report.